-Like the hypothetical “Disease X,” the transmission path of the CCP virus covers the route of several other infectious diseases, namely contact infection, digestive tract infection, respiratory infection, blood infection, air infection.
+Like the hypothetical “Disease X,” the transmission path of the CCP coronavirus covers the route of several other infectious diseases, namely contact infection, digestive tract infection, respiratory infection, blood infection, and air infection.

-From the incubation period, during the initial outbreak, scientists concluded that the incubation period was 14 days, and then cases of 24-days appeared, and then 40 days, the longest is 94 days in Henan Province.
-Whether the incubation period of the virus is regular, or completely random, is hard to determine.
+From the incubation period, during the initial outbreak, scientists concluded that the incubation period was 14 days, and then cases of 24-days appeared, and then 40 days, the longest being 94 days in Henan Province.
+Whether the incubation period of the CCP coronavirus is regular, or completely random, is hard to determine.

-Most concerning is the lack of any medical cure for the CCP virus.
+Most concerning is the lack of any medical cure for the CCP coronavirus.
 Some patients relapse following recovery, or remain carriers capable of spreading it to others.